Opinion | Ron Johnson’s vile new defense of Trump makes his defeat more urgent

 Johnson’s defeat wouldn’t just choke off some of the most toxic disinformation currently poisoning our politics.
 It would also show that a certain style of deranged fictionalizing about Democrats and the left — a style that Donald Trump amped up to 11 — is seeing its appeal shrink.
 That could constitute a step toward GOP deradicalization.

-Johnson, who hasn’t said whether he’ll run for reelection, recently ignited a huge blow-up by suggesting he “never felt threatened” by the rioters, because they were “people that love this country."
-Instead, he said, if they had been “tens of thousands of Black Lives Matter and Antifa protesters, I might have been a little concerned.”
+Johnson, who hasn’t said whether he’ll run for reelection, recently ignited a huge blow-up by suggesting he “never felt threatened” by the rioters, because they were “people that love this country.”
+But, he said, if they had been “tens of thousands of Black Lives Matter and antifa protesters, I might have been a little concerned.”

 Now Johnson has tried to clean that up in a new interview with the New York Times.
 Johnson noted that he’s attended “a lot of Trump rallies” where he’s spent time with “thousands of Trump supporters.”